-Criminal Records and I in Swedish (unofficial translation)
+Criminal Sanctions Agency and I in Swedish

-- Image: Criminal Sanctions Agency and Image: Ima - Consideration of matters in a Court of Appeal and I in Swedish
+Consideration of matters in a Court of Appeal and in Swedish

 The national language version of this page is maintained by the respective Member State.
 The translations have been done by the European Commission service.
 Possible changes introduced in the original by the competent national authority may not be yet reflected in the translations.
 The European Commission accepts no responsibility or liability whatsoever with regard to any information or data contained or referred to in this document.
 Please refer to the legal notice to see copyright rules for the Member State responsible for this page.